wetransform/hc-documentation/docs/references/transformation-projects/2018-03-20-reference-transformation-projects-overview.md

 *Created* and *Last updated* display the dates of transformation project creation and the last update to the transformation project.

-The toggle switches indicate current settings of the theme.
-Activate the *Public* toggle switch to make the theme visible to the public.
+The toggle switches indicate current settings of the transformation project.
+Activate the *Public* toggle switch to make the transformation project visible to the public.
 Activate the *Subscribed* toggle switch to receive email notifications when there are new comments or tasks added.